AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/Characters/All-characters-related/__Character outline__.md

 ### Equipped items

 *Equipped* part is limited: it may only contain *maximum of 5 weapons and 5 other, combat related items* at any given time.
-Those items may be changed by the player anytime[^3] through items menu and in any way player desires.
+These items may be changed by the player anytime[^3] through items menu and in any way player desires.
 Note that *not every item is equippable*.

 ### Unequipped items

 *Unequipped* inventory part is limitless: player may hold within it everything that is collectible and everything they are able to use, view, open, etc.

-[^1]: How about the enemies?
+[^1]: What about the enemies?
 Especially considering code perspective.
 [^2]: On our Miro board there is a mention of some kind of "*shield-providing cloak*" - do we really consider it?
 And if so, how?
 [^3]: Maybe excluding some specific mechanics, that prevent the player from changing weapons for a certain time/stage?